NerdDiffer/github-repo-viewer/README.md

 * Build the source:
   * `npm run build:styles`

+There may be an interactive postinstall script, that asks how you want to customize your build of `semantic-ui`.
+Just choose the default choices all the through.
+If there's a problem, make sure to set the `base`, `source` and `output` directories as per the configuration file: `semantic.json`.

 Component definitions & preset themes are committed to source control.
 This GitHub [issue](https://github.com/Semantic-Org/Semantic-UI/issues/3620)
 recommends it.